5 Day Arizona Road Trip Itinerary

 Where to Stay in Page, Arizona

-After sunset at Horseshoe Canyon, we went back to our hotel and had dinner at the hotel.
+After sunset at Horseshoe Bend, we went back to our hotel and had dinner at the hotel.

 Arizona Road Trip Day 3